 Hire a Professional to Remove Animals from Your Home

 Keeping raccoons from using your doggie door is important, but it doesn’t have to be difficult.
 In addition to the suggestions listed above, you can also try things such as installing motion lights near the doggie door in order to keep raccoons out.
 The key is to find out what works best for you.
-But if a raccoon does get inside your home, it’s important you call a professional to safely get the animal out of your home.
+But if a raccoon does get inside your home, it’s important you call for professional raccoon removal promptly.